 Every tooth contains a collection of tissue, nerves, and blood vessels known as pulp.
 The function of the pulp is to keep the tooth healthy with a supply of blood and nutrients.
 But if pulp becomes infected, the results can be incredibly painful for your little one.
 Bring your child to our dental office immediately if they suffer from constant or unexplained pain.
 With pulp therapy, we can remove the infected portions of the tooth so that the pain can be stopped without an extraction.

 Is your child afraid of visiting the dentist?
 Our team will always have a kind word to help calm them down, but if they still need help, sedation is available.
 Nitrous oxide is typically all that’s needed for those with mild to moderate dental anxieties; not only does it help them feel at ease, but it also wears off quickly so that they can go right back to school if they need to.
-We also offer oral conscious sedation, IV sedation, and general anesthesiology for the more severe cases.
+We also offer oral conscious sedation and general anesthesiology for the more severe cases.